-Jay Dufrechou came to Montana in 1999 chasing his love for nature and wanting
+Jay Dufrechou came to Montana in 1999 chasing his love of nature and wanting

 his three children to grow up in Big Sky country.
 Living outside Helena

-with horses, goats, chickens and dogs, he worked as Hearing Examiner for
+with horses, goats, chickens, and dogs, he worked as Hearing Examiner

 Attending trials around the state, discussing the law and evidence with